-The holder of the title ‘Estonian Culinary Region of 2017’ is LAKE PEIPUS REGION.
+The holder of the title ‘Estonian Culinary Region of 2017’ is PEIPSIMAA (Lake Peipus region).

 During the 2016 general meeting of the ‘Peipsi Toit’ [Peipus Food] network in Alatskivi Castle, the non-profit organisation ‘Peipsimaa Kogukonnaköök’ [Community Kitchen of the Lake Peipus Region] initiated the approval of the Peipsi Toit’s Manifesto, which describes the principles followed by ‘Peipsi Toit’.